×

 When we asked expats and global nomads about the quality of medical care in Iasi, they replied:

 "Medical services in Lasi, are provided by a mix of public and private healthcare facilities, including hospitals, clinics, and specialized medical centers.
 The city is home to several well-known hospitals, such as the St. Spiridon Hospital and the Regional Institute of Oncology, which offer a wide range of medical services and treatments.
 The public healthcare system in Lasi is generally accessible and affordable, but it may face challenges such as long waiting times, outdated equipment, and limited resources.
 On the other hand, private healthcare facilities in Lasi offer more personalized care, modern equipment, and shorter waiting times, but at a higher cost.
-Overall, medical services in Lasi are of decent quality, but patients may need to navigate the challenges of the public system or opt for more expensive private care," commented one expat who moved to Lasi.
+Overall, medical services in Lasi are of decent quality, but patients may need to navigate the challenges of the public system or opt for more expensive private care," said one expat living in Lasi.

 Are healthcare and health insurance expensive in Iasi?